gnarlyquack/dr-strangetest-documentation/content/test-fixtures.md

 If Dr. Strangetest is unable to determine a unique run name from a run setup function, an error is reported and the run is skipped.

+Like other setup fixtures, run setup functions are provided with the current test state.
+Unlike other setup fixtures, run setup functions **MUST** return state.
+Since the whole point of run fixtures is to exercise your tests multiple times with varying arguments, each run fixture must provide arguments to use in your tests.

-Run teardown functions can also be defined, but they cannot exist on their own, they must defined in conjunction with a run setup function.
+Run teardown functions can also be defined, but they cannot exist on their own, they must be defined in conjunction with a run setup function.
 Run teardown functions are functions whose name begins with `teardown_run_`.
 The remainder of the function name must match a run name defined by a run setup function.
 The run teardown function is passed whatever state is returned by its corresponding setup function.

-Like other setup fixtures, run setup functions are provided with the current test state.
-Unlike other setup fixtures, run setup functions **MUST** return state.
-The expectation is that multiple run fixture functions will be defined with each returning different state for use in subordinate tests.
-This means, of course, that each function must return state.

 Continuing with the previous example, assume there are multiple database and payment processor backends that we want to support, and we want to ensure